 Around this time he met Rachael and began to make changes to his path in life.
 A career change took place, and so also began an adjustment towards music in general.

-After a hiatus of a couple of years leaving the old pattern of music behind, Ben was invited back to the mixing desk, first by Serge Benhayon, and then by Michael Benhayon to work on a string of Glorious Music releases.
+After a hiatus of a couple of years leaving the old pattern of music behind, Ben came back to the mixing desk, to work on a string of releases in a new way.
 This provided the opportunity to set up a studio at home, and for Ben and Rachael to further nurture their own connection and love of music writing and production.
 This constellation has since produced the albums 'In Full Bloom' and 'Alchemy', with many more on the horizon.